JacobsAlumni/jekyll.jacobs-alumni.de/src/get-involved/index.md

 __How do I get involved?__

-Check the Mentor box in your Alumni Portal account or e-mail the Jacobs Career Services Coordinator Christin Klähn at [c.klaehn@jacobs-university.de](mailto:c.klaehn@jacobs-university.de).
+Check the Mentor box in your Alumni Portal account or e-mail the Jacobs Career Services Coordinator (currently Christin Klähn) at [csc@jacobs-university.de](mailto:csc@jacobs-university.de).

 ### Chapters